 For ELT(DT)s, the test shall commence without a 15-minute warm-up period after activation.
 Also for ELT(DT)s, the test data shall be obtained from MEOSAR satellites rather than LEOSAR.
-The test shall be performed at a known location 3 times for a period of between 15 to 20 minutes each time separated by a period of 5 to 7 hours between each test when there are at least 4 MEOSAR satellites in co-visibility with the ELT(DT) and MEOLUT capable of tracking the satellites in question (either L-or S-Band or a combination of these).
+The test shall be performed at a known location 3 times for a period of between 15 to 20 minutes each time separated by a period of 5 to 7 hours between the end of each-the previous and beginning of the subsequent test, when there are at least 4 MEOSAR satellites in co-visibility with the ELT(DT) and MEOLUT capable of tracking the satellites in question (either L-or S-Band or a combination of these).